To quote the Fiddler on the Roof: “That I can tell you in one word.”

 How Did We Get Here?

-According to New York Times reporting, the Facebook model of “move fast and break things” is catching up with us.
-Companies followed this model to build their systems quickly and beat competitors to the market.
-And now the age-old lesson that cutting corners ends up being worse for you in the long run?
-Well, here it is—hitting companies with painful consequences like enormous ransom fees, loss of business operations, compromised data and damaged reputations.
+According to New York Times reporting, the Facebook model of “move fast and break things” is catching up with companies that built systems quickly to beat competitors to the market.
+It’s no wonder that cutting corners has landed us in worse shape in the long run.
+Businesses are facing painful consequences like enormous ransom fees, loss of business operations, compromised data and damaged reputations.

 Who is Behind The Attacks?

-According to published sources, most of the attackers have one thing in common: They originate in Russia.
-Attackers write code specifically designed to bypass Russian businesses and the government has given them a free pass.
-Putin will not prosecute cybercriminals or extradite them upon U.S. request.
-Experts believe that Putin operates under two unspoken rules:
+According to published sources, over half of the attacks have one thing in common: They originate in Russia.
+These attackers write code specifically designed to bypass Russian businesses and Putin will not prosecute cybercriminals or extradite them upon U.S. request.
+Experts believe that Russian attackers operate under two unspoken rules:

 - Don’t attack Russian businesses.